AtheeqAhammed/SwiftUI_Basic_2_Advanced/README.md

 ## 🟢 @StateObject
 @StateObject is used when a view needs to create and own the lifecycle of an ObservableObject.
 SwiftUI ensures that the object is initialized once for that view’s identity and preserved across view redraws.
+It's commonly used when a View creates its own ViewModel.

 ```swift
 class UserViewModel: ObservableObject {